-Honourable Members of the Legislative Council.
+Honourable Members of the Legislative

 The cost of operating Post and Telegraph Services is at present considerable and Post and Telegraph Expenditure is, and has been for some time past, much in excess of Post and Telegraph Revenue.
-To offset in part the deficit of Expenditure over Revenue it is desirable increase the Revenue of the Office Department in 1945 and thereafter to rates comparable to those in force in other countries.
+To offset in part the deficit of offset in part the deficit Expenditure over Revenue it is desirable to increase the Revenue of the Post Office Department in 1945 and thereafter to rates comparable to those in force in other countries.
 To this end the Postmaster-General has submitted certain proposals which are at present under consideration by Government.
-As these proposals embrace increases in and will affect the population of the Colony in general, I invite approval of them in principle by Legislative Council before the necessary action is taken to give statutory effect to them.
+As these proposals embrace increases in and will affect the population of the Colony in general, I invite approval of them in principle by Legislative Council before the necessary action is to give statutory effect to them. action is

-- (a) inland postage rates on letters and postcards, etc., - (b) registration and advice of delivery and enquiry fees (inland post), - (c) poundage on inland postal orders, - (d) commission on inland overseas money orders,
+- (a) inland postage rates on letters and postcards, etc., - (b) registration and advice of delivery and enquiry fees (inland post), - (c) poundage on inland postal orders, and - (d) commission on inland and overseas money orders,

-2. It is estimated that the resultant increase in revenue in 1945 would be \$28,010 made up as follows:-
+$2\cdot$ It is estimated that the resultant increase in revenue in 1945 would be \$28.010 made up as follows:-

-(i) Letters \$26,000

-(ii) Postcards 400
+(i) Letters (ii) Postcards \$26,000 400

 (iii) Registration Fees 500

 (iv) Enquiry Fees 10

 (v) Poundage on Inland Postal Orders 600

-(vi) Commission on Inland Money Orders 400
+(vi) Commission on Inland 000

+Money Orders 400

 (vii) Commission on Over- seas Money Orders 100

-W \$28.016
+\$28,016

-3. The details of the Postmaster-General's proposals are as follows:-
+3. The details of the Postma General's proposals are as follows:-Postmaster-

-INLAND POSTAGE RATES ON LETTERS.
-POSTCARDS.
+INLAND POSTAGE RATES ON LETTERS, POSTCARDS.
 ETC.